 \section{Simulation method}

-In this section, we briefly review the key results from input-output theory we utilize in the numerical simulations of Sect.~\ref{sec:simulations}.
+Here, we briefly review the key results from input-output theory we utilize in the numerical simulations of Sec.~\ref{sec:simulations}.
 Most of the formulas in this section follow the presentation in Ref.~\cite{Wiseman2010}.